Attribution: US Dept of Commerce, HoloLens demo at Microsoft’s HM16 booth | U.S. Department of Commerce | Flickr

 And so on.

-It might seem obvious, but many organisations believe they “do BIM” by having a few people who know how to model in 3D, generate pretty pictures and operate some toys- but ask what their strategy, plan and approach is- you’ll get a blank response.
+It might seem obvious, but many organisations believe they “do BIM” by having a few toys.
+Ask what their strategy, plan and approach is- you’ll get a blank response.

-I like 3D goggles as much as the next BIM geek, but only if part of a broader strategy.
-They have a place in generating interest and enthusiasm, improving comprehension and identification of errors, in marketing and so on.
+I like 3D goggles as much as the next BIM geek, but only if part of this broader strategy.

-However, if there is no strategy and the main focus of a business or output of ‘BIM’ is on gadgetry or superficial uses, then it is most likely a waste of time and money.
+If there is no strategy and the main focus of a business or output of ‘BIM’ is on token efforts, gadgetry or superficial uses, then it is most likely a waste of time and money.